 Tea – seems more filling than water.
-Pick your favorite.
-Chai tea can help rev your metabolism, and will give you a quick pick-me-up due to the cinnamon and pepper in it.
+Pick your favourite.
+Chai tea can help rev your metabolism and will give you a quick pick-me-up due to the cinnamon and pepper in it.

 A green drink – can pull you through the crunch without the sugar spike.
 I use Tropical Traditions “Antioxidant Natural Greens” – berry flavour.
 It adds extra vitamins and antioxidants to nourish at the cellular level.
 (1 container is 30 servings.)

 Have healthy snacks for the kids after school, too, so that they aren’t asking for Micky D.’s on the way home.
 Advertisers aim for kids.
 Teach your kids to be aware of the advertising hook so that they will be less gullible.
 Get their help in slicing vegetables, mix up a dip with raw milk yogurt and some vanilla or chives/salt/garlic powder and they’ll be happy for the crunchy snack.
 Train them when they are young to like real food.